SAP-samples/low-code-applications/README.md

 To carry out the exercises of this repository, you need to
 - install the ABAP Development Tools (ADT) for the ABAP development parts
-- have a browser ready, referably Google Chrome, to access the SAP Build
+- have a browser ready, preferably Google Chrome, to access the SAP Build

 The users for the development environment during the course are email addresses which are provided to you by the hosts.